 Visitors to the Afro-Peruvian museum will experience a space that takes them back to the second half of the 18th century.
 The museum recounts the origins of African slavery in Europe and its arrival in Peru around 1528, with the first Spaniards who arrived at the shores of Tumbes.

 The exhibit also recounts the various cultural and social activities of Peru’s enslaved during the viceroyalty, and the cruel punishment they received.

 The museum also dedicates spaces to celebrating African-Peruvian culture in various art forms.
 There are nine rooms for the museum’s permanent exhibition.

-This museum is located at Jiron Ancash 452, Cercado de Lima.
-It is open from Monday to Saturday from 9:00 am to 1:00 pm and from 2:00 pm to 5:00 pm.
+Admission is free for the general public with ID.
+The Afro-Peruvian Museum is located downtown on Jiron Ancash 452, Cercado de Lima, and open Monday to Saturday from 9:00 am to 1:00 pm and 2:00 pm to 5:00 pm.

 We help you find yourself in Peru.
 Since 2003, we have led the way as an authoritative and reliable English-language resource for those interested in traveling, living, working, and investing in Peru.
 We are a team of dedicated individuals who are passionate about delivering reliable and unbiased content and providing amazing experiences for people visiting Peru.